Talbia/GithubBasics/DOCKER.md

 ## DOCKER Basics

-## Here are some basic command lines are used for Docker Container
+## Here are some basic command lines used for Docker Container

 ### After Docker installation, type on terminal
 ### Top 15 Docker Commands